 The Box is part of a new virtual exhibition and in-person collection trail exploring sacred art and its relation to today’s world.
-Devised by the National Gallery and museums throughout the UK, 'Fruits of the Spirit: Art from the Heart' will go live on 5 December.
+Devised by the National Gallery and museums throughout the UK, 'Fruits of the Spirit: Art from the Heart' is now live.

 The project pairs nine pictures from the National Gallery’s collection with nine works of art from partner institutions.
 The exhibition is inspired by Saint Paul’s description of love, joy, peace, patience, kindness, generosity, faithfulness, gentleness and self-control, and how they can be used to build and maintain community.
 The nine partner institutions are: